Free Timesheet Template in Excel

 Step 4: In cell B10, use formula =IF(B9=””,””,B9+1).
 This formula captures the date in cell B9 and makes an increment of 1 in it to get the next date.
 You can drag this formula across all the cells until B13 to get the dates.
 Change the Date format as Custom dd-mmm-yyyy.

 Step 5: Now, in column C across C9:C13, we need to extract the day for different dates in column B. Use, =TEXT(B9,”dddd”) in cell C9 to get the day value as “Monday” and drag the formula until C13.

 Step 6: Now, we need to capture the hours completed (Column H).
 Use, =IF(((E9-D9)+(G9-F9))*24 > 8, 8, ((E9-D9)+(G9-F9))*24) as a formula to capture the hours completed under column H.

 This formula checks if total working hours (Out Time – In Time for 1st half + Out time – In Time for 2nd half) are greater than 8 or not (24 is used to make the data convenient for 24 hours’ time format).
 If total working hours are greater than 8, it will consider it as 8, else will consider it as the total working hours captured by the formula.
 Drag the formula across the cells.

 Step 7: Now, using the same logic, we are going to calculate the overtime value.
 Use =IF(((E9-D9)+(G9-F9))*24>8,((E9-D9)+(G9-F9))*24-8,0) as a formula under cell I9.

 This formula finds if the total working hours are greater than 8 for the day, then the value after subtracting 8 hours from total working hours will result under cell I9 as Overtime, else it will be zero.

-Step 10: Across cell, H14 to L14, use the sum function to sum up the total hours for the week associated with each column.
+Step 10: Across cells H14 to L14, use the sum function to get total hours for the week associated with each column.

 Things to Remember: